How are Gambly's edges different (and better)?

 When looking at alt markets, how do you know which of the many different spreads and totals is mathematically the best option?

-Gambly provides you with the expected ROI on all derivatives, letting you compare lines across different markets.
+Gambly provides you with the expected ROI on all derivatives and alt markets, letting you compare lines across different markets.

 This process is also important for comparing spreads and totals, which are often different across sportsbooks.
 How often do you see the exact same spread or total across every sportsbook?
 It’s pretty rare.
 It’s absolutely pivotal to know if you should be betting over 46.5 (-110) or over 47 (+100).